Fatigue defined as the progressive and localized structural damage that occurs when a material is subjected to cyclic loading.

 Fatigue as a phenomenon is important in orthopedic implant material and designing the shape of the implant.

-Our bones bear so much load but does not fatigue normally.
+Our bones bear so much load but do not fatigue normally.
 Why?

 A bone is completely remodeled in approximately 3 years.
 Thus every time bone undergoes microstructural damage, it repairs itself and the damage does not accumulate.